ilyasergey/YSC4231/source/week-05-monitors.rst

 which has just incremented, will be busy-waiting for its next turn.

-Java Virtual Machine (and, hence, Scala) provides a convenient alternative to spinning/busy-waiting --- blocking syncrhonisation, or, simply ``waiting``.
+Java Virtual Machine (and, hence, Scala) provides a convenient alternative to spinning/busy-waiting --- blocking synchronisation, or, simply ``waiting``.
 It is implemented on top of the corresponding OS primitives and comes in the following form.